 It can be Coliform or E.Coli.
 Very unpleasant bacteria that cause disease.
-To get rid of such diseases, you will have to take strong drugs for a long time, which are not easy to get in survival conditions.
+To get rid of such diseases, you will have to take strong drugs or even antibiotics for a long time, which are not easy to get in survival conditions.

 Many manganeses in the water have frightening effects that can be confused with Parkinson’s disease.
 Manganese can influence the motor skills and mental states of a person.
 Such water will taste bitter, and the mineral itself paints the surface in purple or black.

 Now that we have intimidated you a little about some of the consequences of drinking water contaminants, we hope you understand the importance of water tests.
 So let’s move on to describing drinking water testing methods that are available to anyone and can be used in various situations.